published Jan. 26, 2019

-“Field Work,” a show Georgia Southern University, features all the broadsides ever published at Broadsided Press and, on the opposite wall, photographs and writings from editor Elizabeth Bradfield’s forthcoming book, Toward Antarctica.
+“Field Work,” a show at Georgia Southern University over the month of January, features all the broadsides ever published at Broadsided Press and, on the opposite wall, photographs and writings from editor Elizabeth Bradfield’s forthcoming book, Toward Antarctica.

 The broadsides are displayed “street-style,” wheatpasted to seven raw plywood panels mounted to the gallery wall.